The Jacobiator of nonholonomic systems and the geometry of reduced nonholonomic brackets

 \section{Examples}

-So far we have illustrated our results using the nonholonomic particle (see Examples~\ref{Ex:NHParticle}, \ref{Ex:NHParticle2}, \ref{Ex:NHParticle3}, \ref{Ex:NHParticle4} and \ref{Ex:NHParticleFinal} and Chaplygin systems (see Section~\ref{Ss:ChapSystems} and Examples~\ref{Ex:Ch} and \ref{Ex:Ch2}).
+So far we have illustrated our results using the nonholonomic particle (see Examples~\ref{Ex:NHParticle}, \ref{Ex:NHParticle2}, \ref{Ex:NHParticle3}, \ref{Ex:NHParticle4} and \ref{Ex:NHParticleFinal} and Chaplygin systems (see Example~\ref{Ex:ChapSystems} and Example~\ref{Ex:Ch}).
 This section presents other mechanical examples, all of which exhibit symmetries which are not Chaplygin, so their reduced dynamics are described by bivector fields (not 2-forms).
 In all cases, we find suitable choices of complements $\W$ and dynamical gauge transformations so that the reduced dynamics is described by twisted Poisson structures (as e.g. in Corollary~\ref{C:Twisted} and Theorem~\ref{T:Reduced-Dyn}).

 More concretely, in Section~\ref{Ex:VerticalDisk} we verify that the reduced dynamics of the vertical rolling disk is directly described by the Poisson structure $\Lambda$.
 In Section \ref{Ex:skateboard} we consider the Snakeboard, and show that the 2-form $\langle {\mathcal J}, \mathcal{K}_\subW \rangle$ in this case is basic and induces a gauge transformation relating the reduced bivector field $\pi_\red^\nh$ to the Poisson bivector $\Lambda$.
 Section \ref{Ex:RigidBody} illustrates the usage of a dynamical gauge transformation in Theorem \ref{T:Reduced-Dyn} for the Chaplygin ball, also leading to a description of the reduced dynamics by a bracket given by a gauge transformation of the Poisson bracket $\Lambda$.
 Finally, in Section \ref{Ex:Cylinder}, by means of a gauge transformation we obtain a Poisson bracket describing the dynamics of a homogeneous sphere rolling on a cylinder.